vxanthop/JChess/README.md

 # JChess

-A basic chess game to get familiar with JS.
+A chess game created with HTML5, CSS and vanilla JS.
+If you are very curious you may find an easter egg inside.

 ![](./images/chess.png)

-Created with HTML5, CSS and vanilla JS (needs some work on styling)